Munetsi Tagwireyi, BVSc, MSc, MBA

 Subsequently, Munetsi joined the Eastern Cape Department of Rural Development and Agrarian Reform as a State veterinarian and also served as a part-time lecturer at Tsolo Agriculture and Rural Development Institute.
 He was part of the inaugural cohort of students for the MSc in One Health program at the University of Pretoria, graduating in 2017.
 Following this, he became a lecturer at the same institution.

 In 2019, Munetsi furthered his education by obtaining a Master's in Business Administration from the University of South Wales.
-He is currently working on his PhD research on the epidemiology of Neospora caninum in livestock and wildlife in South Africa.
+Additionally, he is in the process of completing his PhD on the epidemiology of Neospora caninum in livestock and wildlife in South Africa.
+His research interests encompass parasites affecting both livestock and wildlife, animal production economics, and issues related to one health.

 BVSc, University of Zimbabwe